 - Young Pioneer Tours

-I would be cautious of using a tour provider that looks really, really cheap.
-I’ve heard that some of them just breeze through the zone without providing a lot of information.
+Be cautious of using a tour provider that looks really, really cheap.
+Some of them just breeze through the zone without providing a lot of information.

 Other Tour Options for Visiting Chernobyl